awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 \*\* `gp2`/`io1` based on 16 KiB I/O size, `st1`/`sc1` based on 1 MiB I/O size

 \*\*\* General Purpose SSD \(gp2\) volumes have a throughput limit between 128 MiB/s and 250 MiB/s depending on volume size\.
 Volumes greater than 170 GiB and below 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
 Volumes with 334 GiB and above deliver 250 MiB/s irrespective of burst credits\.
 An older `gp2` volume may not see full performance unless a `ModifyVolume` action is performed on it\.
-For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modify-volume.html)\.
+For more information, see [Modifying the Size, Performance, or Type of an EBS Volume](ebs-modify-volume.md)\.

-\*\*\*\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
-Other instance families guarantee performance up to 32,000 IOPS\.
+\*\*\*\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances)\.
+Other instances guarantee performance up to 32,000 IOPS\.

-† Maximum throughput of 1,000 MiB/s is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
-Other instance families guarantee up to 500 MiB/s\.
+† Maximum throughput of 1,000 MiB/s is guaranteed only on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances)\.
+Other instances guarantee up to 500 MiB/s\.
 An older `io1` volume may not see full performance unless a `ModifyVolume` action is performed on it\.
-For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modify-volume.html)\.
+For more information, see [Modifying the Size, Performance, or Type of an EBS Volume](ebs-modify-volume.md)\.

 †† To achieve this throughput, you must have an instance that supports it\.
-For more information, see [Amazon EBS–Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html)\.
+For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

 The following table describes previous\-generation EBS volume types\.
 If you need higher performance or performance consistency than previous\-generation volumes can provide, we recommend that you consider using General Purpose SSD \(`gp2`\) or other current volume types\.
 For more information, see [Previous Generation Volumes](https://aws.amazon.com/ebs/previous-generation/)\.